lbitonti/deltaspike-dbunit/deltaspike-dbunit/src/site/markdown/faq.md

 # Frequently Asked Questions

 ## Is this project in a Maven repository?
-It should soon be available at http://mvnrepository.com/artifact/com.github.lbitonti/deltaspike-dbunit
+Yes, it's available at http://mvnrepository.com/artifact/com.github.lbitonti/deltaspike-dbunit

 ## Is there a way to clear out the Database when tests are complete?
 The recommendation from DBUnit is that you have a good database setup and don't cleanup (see http://www.dbunit.org/bestpractices.html#nocleanup).
 That being said there are occasions where you might want to cleanup your database after every test.